-The work of the year is divided into two semesters (see the University Calendar on page 4), and students may best enter the Conservatory at the beginning of a semester, but work can be taken up at any time, except in classes already organized.
-No registrations are accepted, however, for less than the remainder of the semester, unless by special arrangement.
-In case of illness or other sufficient reason, students withdrawing before the middle of a semester may receive a rebate of a trifle less than half of their tuition and practice fees.
+There are no formal entrance requirements beyond the evidence of ability to profit by the instruction offered.
+The work of the year is divided into two semesters (see the University Cabridar on page 4), and students may best enter the Conservatory at the beginning of a semester, although private less its may be taken up at any time.
+No registrations are accepted, loss ever, for less than the remainder of the semester.
+In case of illness or other sufficient reason, students withdrawing ten to the middle of a semester may receive a rebate of a trifle less than half of their tuition and practice fees.

-The Sheet Music Library furnishes most of the necessary music for students, including a selection of symphonies, sonatas, etc., in duplicate for analysis by the classes in theory.
+The Sheet Music Library furnishes the necessary music for students including a selection of symphonics, sonatas, etc., in duplicate for analysis by the classes in theory.
 The fee for the use of this music is included in the tuition fee.

-A Music Store is maintained by the Conservatory, through which students can order music and books at discount prices.
-Small supplies, such as music tablets, etc., are kept in stock.
+A Music Store is maintained by the Conservatory, through which students can purchase text-books, music, etc., at discount prices.

-The music branch of the University Library, consisting of over three hundred volumes of standard reference, is housed at the Conservatory, and is available on the same terms as the main library.
-It is supplemented by a large collection of vocal and instrumental scores for reference.
+The music branch of the University Library, consisting of over seven hundred volumes of literature and music, is housed at the Conservatory, and is available on the same terms as the main library.
+There is also a collection of primitive musical instruments of great interest, most of which have been presented by Denison alumni.

 The Conservatory is equipped with practice pianos of the highest grade.
-Hours and rooms for piano or vocal practice should be energed at the time of registering, and no other use of pianos or rooms is allowed without special permission.
+Hours and rooms for practice should be engaged at the time of registering, and no other use of instruments or rooms is allowed without special permission.

 Semi-private Student Recitals take place frequently throughout the year, and students are expected to attend.
 A public recital is given by the more advanced students near the end of each semester.
-All students are under obligations to perform at these recitals when so directed by their instructor.
+All students are under obligations to perform at recitals when so directed by their instructor.
 In justice to all concerned, students are not allowed to perform in public without the knowledge and consent of the instructor.